 Sometimes as a developing artist you don’t have any clear ideas of your visual representation, or how this could come to life.
-The pre-production preparation could be useful in many ways, to clarify or develop any further ideas regarding music, lyrics and even the artist’s image.
+The pre-production preparation could be useful in many ways, to clarify or develop any further ideas regarding music, lyrics and even the artist’s image to ensure great music video promotion.

 The pre-production process can be a lengthy process, however is very crucial and useful for any future projects.
 I will recommend you write out the lyrics of the song and just describe the emotion on each line; how do you feel when singing/performing it, what do you imagine (ONLY EMOTION RELATED).